 - Food allergy symptoms consist of an immune system response to a disagreeable food.
 The body senses that a protein in a particular food may be harmful and triggers an immune system response, producing histamine to protect itself.

-- Over 90 percent of food allergies are caused by cow’s milk, eggs, soy, wheat, peanuts, tree nuts, fish and shellfish.
+- The majority of food allergies are caused by cow’s milk, eggs, soy, wheat, peanuts, tree nuts, fish and shellfish.

-- The only way to cure a food allergy is to avoid the allergen.
-There are some natural remedies that can help to alleviate the food allergy symptoms, including probiotics, digestive enzymes, vitamin B5 and following the GAPS diet.
+- The only way to “cure” a food allergy is to avoid the allergen.
+There are some natural remedies that can help alleviate the food allergy symptoms, including probiotics, digestive enzymes, vitamin B5 and following the GAPS diet.